GregorDeCillia/kaspeR/README.md

 #### The whitelist

 An error also occurs if the user try to perform anything that is not whitelisted.
-Functions like `system()` are not available and trated as though they do not exist.
+Functions like `system()` are not available and treated as though they do not exist.

 ``` r
 myEvaluator$eval("system('mkdir testdir')")